-Initially, I tried it with blended tofu, but tofu has a slight chalky taste and just didn’t have the right texture and the creamy texture is part of what makes hollandaise so good.
-Moving on . . .
+Initially, I tried it with blended tofu, but tofu has a slight chalky taste and just didn’t have the right texture.
+The creamy texture is part of what makes hollandaise so good.
 I had already come up with a super smooth creamy Luscious Oil-free Vegan Butter and a cashew based lemon cream sauce with a hint of saffron.
-These two recipes gave me what I needed to create a magical silky smooth plant-based version of hollandaise.
-Getting the cashews to be really soft by simmering makes for a very creamy, buttery consistency and taste and the key to making a successful oil-free vegan hollandaise
+These two recipes gave me what I needed to create a magical silky smooth plant-based and oil-free version of hollandaise.
+Simmering the cashews is what really makes for a very creamy, buttery consistency and taste and the key to making a successful oil-free vegan hollandaise

 Oddly, it’s that little pinch of saffron that makes the oil-free vegan hollandaise taste so good even though saffron was never in the traditional version.
 Saffron adds a mild floral flavor and a lovely golden yellow hue.
 Saffron comes from the crocus sativa flower.
 In high quality saffron, the yellow stamen has been removed leaving just the deep red flavorful stigma threads, thereby giving a rich golden color and deep floral flavor.
-The Persian saffron is usually very high quality.
+Persian saffron is usually very high quality.
 A high quality Persian saffron gets really golden yellow, almost orange and your vegan hollandaise will reflect that saturated color.
 The flavor of saffron is floral and mellow imparting just the right saffron note into dishes.